Do you think you’re pretty familiar with traditional Costa Rican food? If so, Pablo Bonilla has some questions for you.

-He also loops in other chefs in eastern San José’s burgeoning restaurant scene.
-When a producer shows up with a bumper crop of an unexpected ingredient, he reaches out to restaurants such as nearby Manos en la Masa, and even brainstorms potential uses with his fellow chefs of unusual products.
+Pablo also loops in other chefs in eastern San José’s burgeoning restaurant scene.
+When a producer shows up with a bumper crop of an unexpected ingredient, he reaches out to restaurants such as nearby Manos en la Masa, and even brainstorms potential uses of unusual products with his fellow chefs.

 Asked what it would take to move the dial of sustainability for more indigenous producers, Leo says that bigger change would occur if bulk buyers could be obtained closer to home.
 That requires larger-scale, hands-on training and support.
 That’s why Pablo points to the work of the National Training Institute (INA) and its National Center for Organic Agriculture in Cartago as another essential piece of the puzzle.
 There, indigenous and campesino farmers receive free coaching in everything from organic techniques to entrepreneurial skills.
 Director Fabián Pacheco explains that a special track for indigenous women entrepreneurs covers the costs of their transport, room, board and childcare for three months so that they can focus on preparing to create or strengthen their own enterprises.

 This publicly funded program is unlike anything else in the Americas, Fabián says.
-One limitation he’s faced is the staffing needed to do effective followup on the impact of the training in the lives of its graduates, including the 150 Mujer Semilla graduates of the indigenous women’s program.
-However, a master’s degree student at the UCR is in the final stages of a thesis studying that very topic, which he hopes will generate valuable data about how the center is affecting rural communities.
+One limitation he’s faced is a lack of the he’d need to do effective followup on the impact of the training in the lives of its graduates, including the 150 Mujer Semilla graduates of the indigenous women’s program.
+However, a master’s degree student at the UCR is in the final stages of a thesis studying that very topic, which Fabián hopes will generate valuable data about how the center is affecting rural communities.

 What can consumers do, beyond just opening their eyes to the world of possibilities that Costa Rica’s food traditions encompass?